 - Get immunized — August is National Immunization Awareness Month.
-This month is meant to raise awareness about the need for immunization throughout one's life-span — from infants and children to teens, pregnant women to adults, immunizations are an important part of staying healthy.
-A Sharp-affiliated physician is available to discuss the most important vaccinations to get the new immunization rules for back to school and the importance of staying up to date on these vaccinations your entire life.
+This month is meant to raise awareness on the need for immunization throughout one’s lifespan; from infants and children to teens, pregnant women to adults, immunizations are an important part of staying healthy.
+A Sharp-affiliated physician is available to discuss the most important vaccinations to get and the importance of staying up to date on these vaccinations your entire life.

 - August is Psoriasis Awareness Month — According to the National Psoriasis Foundation, psoriasis is the most prevalent autoimmune disease in the United States, affecting up to 7.5 million Americans.
 A Sharp-affiliated dermatologist is available to discuss symptoms and treatment options for those suffering from psoriasis.

 - How to know when a child needs speech therapy — Every child learns and develops at their own pace.
 Find out 5 ways you can help encourage language growth with your child.

 - Breaking a family addition cycle — Anyone can become addicted, but a family history of addiction increases your risk.